 Students will be able to identify types of insurance plans and apply third party guidelines.
 In this introductory course, ICD-10-CM diagnostic coding and CPT-4 procedural coding will be performed.
 Completion of CMS-1500 forms and claims processing along with the legal aspects of the insurance industry including Medicare, Medicaid, managed care plans, private and employer based insurance plans.
 Through case studies and role play, students will learn how to maximize physician reimbursement while learning proper communication with patients, providers, and third-party administrators.
-Coding, precertifications, and preauthorizations will be assessed.
-3 semester hours.
-Pre-requisite: ALH1110 and Department approval.
+Coding, pre-certifications, and pre-authorizations will be assessed.
+3 Cr Hrs.
+Prerequisite(s): ALH1110 and Department Approval.